irsbugs/cmrt/Simulation Website.md

 * Wifi: If not using ethernet, then the wifi connection to the router needs a static ip address.
 * Operating System: Linux.
 Recommend Ubuntu Mate 24.04.x

-## Installation Steps
+## Summary of Installation Steps

 * Download Operating System iso file.
 E.g. `https://ubuntu-mate.org/download/`
 * Copy iso to make a bootable USB drive.
 * Boot the USB drive.
-* Install Ubuntu on SSD
+* Install Ubuntu on computer with a SSD.
-* Set initial account to be `cmrailtr` with a User name of `Administrator`
+* Set initial user name to be `Administrator` with an account name of `cmrailtr`.
 * Set a static/fixed address to the router on the ethernet or wifi connection. e.g. 192.168.1.100
 * Perform updates to get the latest patches.
 * Install openssh-server.
+* Install PHP modules.
 * Install Apache2 and change Owner and Group from `www-data` to `cmrailtr`.
 * Install MariaDB. `mariadb-server` and `mariadb-client`
-* Install WordPress.
-With top-level directory in home folder.
-All files nd folders have the Owner and Group of `cmrailtr`.
+* Install WordPress zip file, with the top-level directory in the home folder.
+All WordPress files and folders have the Owner and Group of `cmrailtr`.
-* WordPress database is:
+* WordPress database is: `cmrailtr_czhn1`
+* WordPress user is: `cmrailtr_czhn1`
 * Rename `wordpress` top-level directory as `public_html`
 * Install CiviCRM with its own database.